-You can find the State of Rhode Island General Laws on the Rhode Island General Assembly’s website at http://webserver.rilin.state.ri.us/Statutes.
-If you need help finding the statutes, see Finding Your State’s Foreclosure Laws.
+You can find the State of Rhode Island General Laws on the Rhode Island General Assembly’s website.

 In Rhode Island, the foreclosing party is required to give a defaulting borrower a mediation notice and a notice of sale.

 Mediation notice.
-Before starting foreclosure, Rhode Island law requires lenders (or its agent or employee) to provide written notice that it may not foreclose on the mortgaged property without first participating in a mediation conference.
-R.I.
-Gen. Laws § 34-27-3.2.
+Also before starting a foreclosure, Rhode Island law requires lenders (or its agent or employee) to provide written notice that it may not foreclose on the mortgaged property without first participating in a mediation conference.
+(R.I.
+Gen. Laws § 34-27-3.2).
 This requirement applies to a first-lien mortgage on any owner-occupied, one-to-four unit residential property that serves as the borrower's primary residence.
 Rhode Island's mediation program is set to end on July 1, 2023.

 When the total mortgage debt exceeds the foreclosure sale price, the difference is called a “deficiency.”
 Some states allow the lender to seek a personal judgment (called a “deficiency judgment”) against the borrower for this amount, while other states prohibit deficiency judgments with what are called anti-deficiency laws.